alibaba/formily/packages/core/docs/guide/field.md

 There are 3 ways to write:

 - Call the validate method to trigger the field validator to perform the validation action, and the code of the validation result is uniformly Validate\*`
   - Calling onInput will trigger validate
-- Calling onFoucs will trigger validate
+  - Calling onFocus will trigger validate
   - Calling onBlur will trigger validate
   - Call reset and specify validate as true to trigger validate
 - Modify the feedbacks attribute directly
 - Modify the errors property directly, it will be converted into an array of feedbacks objects, and the code of Feedback will be forcibly overwritten as EffectError
 - Modify the warnings attribute directly, it will be converted into an array of feedbacks objects, and the code of Feedback will be forcibly overwritten as EffectWarning